Luming-L/Project/macs2.md

 Output the fragment length _d_: 254.
 # Step 3: Extend ChIP sample to get ChIP coverage track
 Now you have estimated the fragment length, next, we can use MACS2 _pileup_ subcommand to g Generate a pileup track in BEDGRAPH format for ChIP sample.
-Since we are dealing with ChIP-Seq data in this tutorial, we need to extend reads in 5' to 3' direction which is the default behavior of _pileup_ function.
+For ChIP-Seq data, we extend reads in 5' to 3' direction by the fragment length estimated, which is the default behavior of _pileup_ function.
 ```bash
 macs2 pileup -f BED -i CTCF_ChIP_200K_filterdup.bed -o CTCF_ChIP_200K_filterdup.pileup.bdg --extsize 254
 ```